RoNoLo/json-query/README.md

 $result = $q->query('persons.1.name'); // "Jenni"
 $result = $q->query('latlng'); // [51, 9]
 $result = $q->query('latlng.0'); // 51
+$result = $q->query('persons.hobby.type'); // [["Cars", "Planes", "Music"],["Comics","Dancing"]]
 ```
 ## Limitations

-Because of the nature of multidimensional arrays queries which are very deep into the structure, the
+Because of the nature of multidimensional arrays, queries which are very deep into the structure are possibly returned
-result will be with multidimensional arrays.
+as multidimensional arrays.
 See PhpUnit example with 'persons.hobby.type' as the query.